TonyZhaoyu/blog_source/Blog/source/c-usage/index.md

 ---
-title: Commonly used C techniques
+title: Techniques in C and compiler
 date: 2018-08-13 11:52:06
 ---